leogonza/php-api-jwt/README.md

 ```

 ### addCustomer
-> Adds a customer to the Customer Table; JWT Barer token is required
+> Adds a customer to the Customer Table; JWT Bearer token is required
 ```
 {
 	"name":"addCustomer",